 Business owners who are interested in selling their businesses are usually hypersensitive about confidentiality.
 They should be!
-As Business Intermediaries, we are too!
-Without confidentiality, our industry simply could not exist or thrive.
-Rest assured, we don’t just rely on chance to keep the sale of your business under the radar.
+As a Business Intermediary, I am too!
+Without confidentiality, my industry simply could not exist or thrive.
+Rest assured, I don’t just rely on chance to keep the sale of your business under the radar.

 Why So Shy?

 A few owners still ask, “Why keep the sale such a secret?
 We want to find buyers, right?”
 Most assets that are sold, a used car for example, don’t need to be kept confidential, and in fact, need to be broadcast widely to find buyers.
 But your business is your livelihood, and letting people know that it is for sale can have negative consequences for a number of your stakeholders.

 - Employees – Most of them are just fine after a sale.
 Afterall, your professional and knowledgeable staff are part of the reason your business has value, and attracts buyers in the first place.
 But employees fear change and the unknown.
 If they know that a sale is in the works, they may take the time to find new employment.
 Rather, when they are presented with a new owner, they will generally give the new owner the benefit of the doubt and stay with the business.

 - Vendors – Vendors are your unofficial partners in your business.
 They provide products and services, but they also provide stability and credit.
 Knowing a business is for sale could impact that availability and credit, so it’s best to let them know only when absolutely necessary, late in Due Diligence, or even right after the closing.
 Also, vendors are in contact with your competitors, so we want to keep them in the dark to prevent any inadvertent disclosures that may precipitate a competitive reaction.